 TikTok can monitor your browsing history and interests on other social media platforms for personalized ads or to sell your data to third-party services.

-This compromises your privacy, so make sure to clear your browsing history more often and disable the following options in the TikTok app:
+This compromises your privacy, so make sure to clear this history often and disable the following options in the TikTok app:

 Does TikTok use a lot of Wi-Fi?